thomasrohricht/Project-PingSucker/readme.md

 ## Warnings & Disclaimers
 This is not a security tool.
 This is not ethical hacking.
 This is network satire in script form.

-- This script flushes existing iptables rules.
+- This script flushes existing iptables rules - make sure the device is running behind a NAT or firewall.
 - Do **not** run this on a production system unless you're very sure of what you're doing.
-- Make sure the device is running behind a NAT or firewall.
 - UDP shaping may impact video-conferencing tools like Zoom or Teams.
 If the target network includes people who need to “work from home” you might be messing with someone's gainful employment.
 - ChatGPT vibe-coding played a significant (who am I kidding, it played the *primary*) role in the creation of this tool.
 Short as it is, it still contains several anomalies and superfluous lines of code.
 Live with it … or fork it and clean it up if it bothers you enough.
 **?
 Do not deploy on networks you don't own or control.